 Offices for Student Activities and Auxiliaries, Housing, Student Government Association, Student Programming Board, Greek Council, Residence Life Council, and other clubs and organizations are located on the first floor.
 The Offices of the Vice President for Student Affairs, the Registrar, Financial Aid, Career and Placement Services, Counseling and Psychological Services, and the Bursar are located on the second floor.

 The building also has ATM and postage stamp machines for the convenience of students and staff.
-Copier service is available in the Office of Student Activities.

 The University Center's hours of operation during the academic term are as follows: